IsaacXen/IsaacXen.github.io/_posts/2018-08-08-a-small-trick-to-hide-nspopovers-arrow.md

 And now you have presented a popover with no arrow!

 ![Popover with no arrow]({{ site.baseurl }}/img/posts_img/2018-08-08-a-small-trick-to-hide-nspopovers-arrow-01.gif)

-Here is how you can do this in swift:

 ```swift
 var popover: NSPopover?